 Professional wound care could be the difference between a full recovery and an amputation.
-If you suffer from slow-healing or non-healing foot wounds, Foot & Ankle Specialty Clinic wound care specialist William Martin, DPM, can help.
-Dr. Martin expertly evaluates wounds and uses the latest advanced wound care treatments to help you heal swiftly and without complications.
+If you suffer from slow-healing or non-healing foot wounds, Foot & Ankle Specialty Clinic wound care specialists William Martin, DPM, and Adam Burke, DPM, can help.
+The team expertly evaluates wounds and uses the latest advanced wound care treatments to help you heal swiftly and without complications.
 Call the Logan or Tooele, Utah, office, or use the online booking tool for wound care now.

 A foot wound is an area of damaged skin.
 Most wounds occur on the bottom of the feet but they can develop anywhere.
 Wounds aren't necessarily large.
 In fact, many start small and then rapidly grow larger.